INDICATION AND USAGE

 To reduce the development of drug-resistant bacteria and maintain the effectiveness of DALVANCE and other antibacterial

-agents, DALVANCE should be used only to treat infections that are proven or strongly suspected to be caused by susceptible
+agents, DALVANCE should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.

 IMPORTANT SAFETY INFORMATION